tdom::schema -

 schema.
 If the element type is used in a definition script with the

-namespace but different content models.
-The definition
+different content models.
+The definition script is

-element or ref references in the
+any element or ref references in

-definition script not wrapped inside a namespace
+the definition script not wrapped inside a namespace command are resolved in that namespace.
+If there

-elementtype definition for the name/namespace combination, the
+is already an elementtype definition for the typename/namespace

-cannot be a defelementtype defined element.
+XML to validate cannot be a defelementtype defined

 - defpattern name